igunduz/ALSA/README.md

 # Algorithms for Sequencing Analysis
-The repository contains Python implementation of core next-generation sequencing analysis algorithms.
+The repository contains Python implementation of core next-generation sequencing analysis algorithms written by me.

  **Algorithm** | **Script**|
 |:----------------:|:----------------:|